bbc/tams/docs/appnotes/0003-tag-names.md

 * **In use**:
   * In common usage
   * ADR where this tag was proposed is stated where available
+* **Proposed**:
+  * Not yet in common usage, but use should be considered
+  * ADR where this tag was proposed is stated where available
 * **Deprecated**:
   * Tag is deprecated and should no longer be used
   * Tag *may* still appear e.g. in old Flow/Source entries